Five free ways to protect your kids online

 If you have a Mac, you can make a managed account for your child.
 This lets you choose which apps they can use and which websites they can visit.
 You can also control who can message or email them.
 It even stops them from opening private files on the computer.

-For more help, check out the Internet Safety for Kids and Internet Safety tutorials online.
+For more help, check out the Internet Safety for Kids and other Internet Safety tutorials online.